AVDel7/FCC-HtmlFundMe/README.md

 Bare bones HTML / js frontend example for the [Hardhat Fund Me](https://github.com/AVDel7/FCC-HardhatFundMe) project.
 This corresponds to Lesson 8 in [freeCodeCamp youtube tutorial](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=45177s) on ethereum blockchain development.

 > **Attention!** - This project is meant for learning only.
 Do not use it with an account with real ETH, i.e. on Ethereum mainnet.
-It is advised you use a development metamask account without Eth on the mainnet's account.
+It is advised you use a development metamask wallet without Eth on the mainnet's account.

 ## Requirements: